SAND-Lab/MEA-NAP/README.md

 ## Troubleshooting

+If you experience an error whilst running MEA-NAP, please download MEA-NAP again from our Github webpage.
+We routinely update MEA-NAP as we add new features, solve errors created by edge cases, or fix other issues.

 For most issues, please use the Issues tab on github and open a new issue, e.g., see an example issue [here](https://github.com/SAND-Lab/AnalysisPipeline/issues/1).